-The Board of Directors and the management of Pagosa Area Water and Sanitation District consider many factors when setting the budget for 2019.
+The Board of Directors and the management of Pagosa Area Water and Sanitation District consider many factors when setting the budget for 2020.
 Projected user fees, growth, and Capital Investment Fees are all evaluated and considered before a final budget is adopted.
-The 2019 budget also attempts to project new expenses associated with operating new treatment plant processes and systems.
+The 2020 budget also attempts to project new expenses associated with operating new treatment plant processes and systems.
 These expenses are reconciled to projected revenues.
-Initial estimates shows the following additional operating increases (decreases) are anticipated for the 2019 budget year.
+Initial estimates show the following additional operating increases (decreases) are anticipated for the 2020 budget year.

-The General Fund has budgeted \$1,117,436; this is an increase of \$10,289 over 2018 expenditures.
+The General Fund has budgeted \$1.183.384; this is an increase of \$65,948 over 2019 expenditures.

-The Debt Service Fund has budgeted \$1,182,826; this is an increase of \$33,928 over the 2018 expenditures.
+The Debt Service Fund has budgeted \$1,175,136; this is a decrease of \$2,294 from the 2019 expenditures.

-The Water Fund has budgeted \$5,922,874; this is an increase of \$1,506,077 from the 2018 expenditures.
-This increase is primarily due to the installation of a UV treatment system at the San Juan Water Treatment plant and an increased allowance for water line replacement in 2019.
+The Water Fund has budgeted \$5,725,406; this is a decrease of \$197,468 from the 2019 expenditures.
+This decrease is primarily due to the completion of the UV treatment system at the San Juan Water Treatment plant.

-The Wastewater Fund has budgeted \$2,434,229; this is an increase of \$230,255 from the 2018 expenditures.
-This increase is primarily due to increased allowances for wastewater line maintenance.
+The Wastewater Fund has budgeted \$2,636,374; this is an increase of \$206,228 from the 2019 expenditures.
+This increase is primarily due to increased allowances for lift station upgrades and maintenance.

-Capital projects which are scheduled for 2019 are as follows:
+Capital projects which are scheduled for 2020 are as follows:

-- Installation of UV disinfection system for the San Juan Water Treatment Plant - Replacement of Log Park Water Storage Tank - Lift Station 13 upgrade - Transitioning the SCADA Radio System to Ethernet - Asphalt for Mill Creek fill station - Hatcher water tank stand-by power building and fencing - Installation of master meters at Lakeside Estates and Pines 3 Condominiums
+- Replacement of Putt Hill Water Storage Tank - Lift Station 6 & 11 upgrades - Transitioning the SCADA Radio System to Ethernet - Asphalt for Mill Creek fill station - Installation of master meters at Lakeside Estates - Snowball Water Treatment Plant Feasibility Study